mike-hmg/overthewire/README.md

 # Wargames

-Wargames is an awesome service setup by the awesome folks at [OverTheWire](http://www.overthewire.org).
+Wargames is an service setup by the awesome folks at [OverTheWire](http://www.overthewire.org).

 It tests one's ability to exercise certain security concepts in the form of games.

-The best part is that it's FREE and can be started from a complete beginner!!
+The best part is that it's FREE and can be started by a complete beginner!!

 ## Modules
 There are a few different "games" within the WarGames.
 Each is essentially getting more advanced on it's way: